-For more information and settings, refer to the USB Sleep and Charge section.
+Sleep and Charge Sleep and Charge function For more information and settings, refer to the USB Charge section.
 Problem Procedure I cannot use the Sleep and Charge function.
 Sleep and Charge function might be disabled.
 Enable the Sleep and Charge function in the TOSHIBA System Settings.
 When there is a current overflow of the external device connected to the compatible port, USB bus power (DC5V) supply might be stopped for safety reasons.
 When this happens, disconnect an external device if some external devices are connected.
 After that, turn the power of the computer ON/OFF to restore the function.
 If this function cannot be still used even if only one external device is connected, stop using the external device because its current is over the acceptable value of this computer.
 Some external devices might not be able to use the Sleep and Charge function.
 In this case, please try one or more of the following methods.
 Turn OFF the computer while external devices are connected.
 Connect external devices after turning OFF of the computer.
 If this function cannot be still used, change the setting to disable the function and stop using this function.
 The battery depletes quickly even when I turned OFF the If Sleep and Charge function is enabled, the computer's battery discharges during hibernation or when the computer is turned off. power of the computer.
 Connect the AC adaptor to the computer or disable the Sleep and Charge function.

 Problem Procedure External devices connected to the compatible ports do not work when connected to a compatible port.
 Some external devices might not work when connected to a compatible port if the Sleep and Charge function is enabled.
 Reconnect the external device after turning the computer ON.
 If the external device still does not work, connect device to an USB port that does not have the Sleep and Charge function or change to disable the Sleep and Charge function.
 The "USB Wakeup function" does not work.
-When Sleep and Charge function is enabled, the "USB WakeUp" function does not work for ports that support the Sleep and Charge function.
-In that case, use an USB port that does not have the USB Sleep and Charge function or change to disable Sleep and Charge function.
+When "System ON CDP Charge Mode" or "USB Sleep and Charge function" is enabled, the "USB WakeUp" function does not work for ports that support the Sleep and Charge function.
+In that case, use an USB port that does not have the USB Sleep and Charge function or change to disable both "System ON CDP Charge Mode" and "USB Sleep and Charge function".